FuelMapp/product-fuelmapp/docs.md

     2. Parse the raw station objects into useful data - `rawStation => station`

-It is not clear at the time of development whether handling this through the client or by the server (server takes a while to wake up, and station data is lightweight).
+It is not clear at the time of development whether handling this through the client or by the server would be the best choice (server takes a while to wake up, and station data is lightweight).

 Because of this, it is important that this task is handled as a microservice, which will accept a `query` object and will return an array of `stations`.
 This